 Related: Airline Programs that Don't Add Fees and Surcharges to Award Flights

-Let's face it.
-Delta SkyMiles is not a program where you'll generally get amazing value, given its dynamic pricing scheme and overall low per-mile value.
+Here's the difficult truth: Delta SkyMiles is not a program where you'll frequently get amazing value.
+Frustratingly, its dynamic pricing scheme yields an overall low per-mile value.
 Sure, you can find occasional award sales, and some routes are better in terms of providing available award space at a decent price.
-However, Delta has unfortunately continued to raise its award prices again and again, both for its own flights and partner award flights.
+Yet Delta has unfortunately continued to raise its award prices again and again, both for its own flights and partner award flights.

 That being said, here are some of the best ways to use Delta SkyMiles: